shirne/zxing-dart/README.md

 # zxing-dart

-zxing-dart is a Dart interface of [zxing](https://github.com/zxing/zxing).
+zxing-dart is a Dart port of [zxing](https://github.com/zxing/zxing).

 ## Progress